Netflix/security_monkey/docs/configuration.rst

 ----

 To perform redirection security monkey needs to know the FQDN you intend to use.
-IF R53 is enabled this FQDN will be automatically added to Route53 when Security Monkey starts.
+IF R53 is enabled this FQDN will be automatically added to Route53 when Security Monkey starts, assuming the SecurityMonkeyInstanceProfile has permission to do so.

 SQLACHEMY_DATABASE_URI